kchmck/uhttp_body_bytes.rs/Readme.md

 request headers as well as some initial chunk of the request body.

 This iterator can yield the bytes in that partial chunk, then reuse the entire buffer to read further body chunks and yield the bytes from those.
-It can be fed, for example, into a byte-based parser such as [serde_json::from_iter](https://docs.serde.rs/serde_json/de/fn.from_iter.html).
+The result can be fed, for example, into a byte-based parser such as [serde_json::from_iter](https://docs.serde.rs/serde_json/de/fn.from_iter.html).

 ## Example